ivanovbiol/mars-rover-restful/README.md

  - All tools along with the Dockerized Spring Boot app (**rover** container) are instantiated as Docker containers after **docker-compose up**.
 (The liquibase container starts, imports the data and after that shuts down - check the logs of the container.
 If by any chance the container can't connect with the database, just restart it and it will import the data.)

 ![main/resources/readme/img_11.png](src/main/resources/readme/img_11.png)

+## Second implementation of the task

+The second implementation can be found in the unit test in test/java/com/mars/operation/task/MarsMission.java.